purecloudlabs/gprovision/README.md

 ### dep
 dep is needed.
 Once installed, `cd ./gopath/src/gprovision` and run `dep ensure` to download all dependencies.

+### protoc
+protoc, the protocol buffer compiler, is needed for code generation.

 ### kernel
 All tools required to build the kernel are needed - gcc, flex, bison, make, binutils, etc. See kernel documentation for details.